 The key is to find a system that works for you and that you’ll use consistently.
 The right tool can make implementing these budgeting tips for freelancers much more manageable.

-Template: Tool Comparison Chart
+Template: Tool comparison chart

 Tool Type | Name | Key Features | Cost (USD) | Notes |